joshuamundt/CTD-project1/README.md

 The images above show that in the summer the Oregon Offshore has the highest ssp gradient with respect to depth, followed by Oregon Slope and Orgeon Axial.
 Whereas in the winter, the average ssp decreased faster in Oregon Axial, followed by Oregon Slope and Oregon Offshore.

-It is difficult do compare the deep profilers at different location due to various depths.
-At least Oregon
+It is difficult do compare the deep profilers at different locations due to various depths.
+From the images below, I can draw a conclusion that the ssp profiles at different locations have simlilar pattern at any given depths.

 ![](images/Axial_Summer_Deep_1.png)
 ![](images/Axial_Winter_Deep_1.png)